cutarj/CineSearch/README.md

   - Recommendations List
   - Ability to add movies to favorites

-## Tech Stacks

-- **Swift**: The programming language used for iOS app development.
-- **SwiftUI**: A user interface toolkit for building declarative UIs in Swift.
-- **Realm**: A mobile database solution used for storing and managing app data.
-- **RealmSwift**: The Swift version of Realm, used for interacting with the Realm database in Swift apps.
-- **SPM**: Swift Package Manager, used for managing dependencies in Swift projects.
-- **AVKit**: A framework used for displaying and controlling audiovisual content in iOS apps.
-- **WebKit**: A framework used for displaying web content in iOS apps.
-- **MediaPlayer**: A framework used for playing audio and video content in iOS apps.
-- **MVVM (Model-View-ViewModel)**: A design pattern used to separate the presentation layer from the business logic in iOS apps.
-- **TMDB API**: The Movie Database API, used for fetching movie data such as titles, descriptions, images, and more.

 ## Usage

 * Launch the app on your iOS device.